Adaptive Neyman Allocation: Simulations Using Online A/B Testing Data

 For each design, we conduct the experiment and calculate the difference-in-means estimator $\widehat{\tau}$.
 We compare the variances of the estimators in Figure~\ref{fig:Variances} and compare the distributions of the estimators in Figure~\ref{fig:Histogram}.
 Note that, there are two sources of randomness in Figures~\ref{fig:Variances} and~\ref{fig:Histogram}.
 First, the resampling process draws random samples when generating the potential outcomes; second, the experiments are randomized experiments when determining the treatment assignments.

 In Figure~\ref{fig:Variances}, we simulate the variances of the estimator $\widehat{\tau}$.
+Figure~\ref{fig:Variances} shows a significant reduction in variance when increasing the number of stages from $M=1$ to $M=2$.
+However, the marginal benefit of increasing the number of stages from $M=2$ to $M=3$ is substantially smaller.
+Further increasing the number of stages beyond this point leads to negligible improvements or even a slight increase in variance.
+We recommend using a small value for $M$, such as $2$ or $3$, to have the best the numerical performance.

-As shown in Figure~\ref{fig:Variances}, as $M$ increases, the simulated variance quickly plateaus, and the extra benefit of increasing one more stage becomes smaller and smaller.
-When $M$ is as small as $2$ or $3$, the numerical performance is already as good as when $M$ takes larger values.
-In Figure~\ref{fig:Histogram} we simulate the distributions of the estimator $\widehat{\tau}$.
-As shown in Figure~\ref{fig:Histogram}, all the distributions look unbiased.
-The two stage and three stage adaptive Neyman allocations have similar performances.
-Both of them outperform the half-half allocation benchmark.
+In Figure~\ref{fig:Histogram}, we simulate the distributions of $\widehat{\tau} - \tau$, the difference-in-means estimator subtracted by the average treatment effect of the super-population.
+The vertical dashed lines indicate the mean of each distribution, while the solid curves represent the respective kernel density estimates.
+As shown in Figure~\ref{fig:Histogram}, the three dashed lines are virtually indistinguishable at zero, suggesting that all three estimators are unbiased.
+Furthermore, the blue and green density curves almost coincide, and both of them are taller than the red density curve.
+They suggest that the two stage and three stage adaptive Neyman allocation algorithms have similar performances, and both of them outperform the half-half allocation benchmark.

-Our simulations suggest that, on this user click data from a social media site, adaptive Neyman allocation leads to a $\sim 10\%$ reduction in variance compared to half-half allocations.
+Our simulations in Figures~\ref{fig:Variances} and~\ref{fig:Histogram} suggest that, on this user click data from a social media site, adaptive Neyman allocation leads to a $\sim 10\%$ reduction in variance compared to half-half allocations.
 This will lead to faster business decisions as the experimenter would require less samples to draw the same causal conclusion.